 If necessary, the Letter of Recommendation Request form can be resent to your recommenders.
-To have the forms resent, please contact our office by phone or email: email@example.com or 207-326-2212.
+Please contact our office at email@example.com or 207-326-2212.

 Recommendation letters submitted by relatives or friends, as well as letters older than one year, cannot be accepted.

-GRE/GMAT test scores are required.
-However, applicants may petition to waive the test if they hold a previous Master’s degree.
+Students who have not graduated from accredited universities in the U.S. or Canada are required to submit test results from the Graduate Management Admission Test (GMAT) or Graduate Record Exam (GRE).
 Official test scores should be sent directly to the Graduate School by the testing service.
 Test scores more than five years old cannot be accepted.
 Student copies and photocopies of scores are not considered official.